FlowTestAI/FlowTest/README.md

    pnpm install
    ```
 5. Build and start the app:

    ```bash
    pnpm start
    ```

    The app should start as a normal desktop app

+   NOTE: if you use npm and corepack to install pnpm you will have two instances of pnpm.
+Make sure the version you're using is the correct version for the repo.
+Check the [pnpm docs](https://pnpm.io/installation) and [corepack](https://github.com/nodejs/corepack) for troubleshooting.
+Pnpm installed with npm will overrun corepacks pnpm instance.

 ## Support 🙋